 By Maggie Lee

-Georgia’s majority-Republican legislature has warmed to mass transit funding for mass transit in metro Atlanta and other areas — a bit — saying it’s good for economic development.
+Georgia’s majority-Republican legislature has warmed to mass transit funding in metro Atlanta and other areas — a bit — saying it’s good for economic development.
 Some of the GOP contenders for top office this year are more on board with the trend than others.

 Like their constituents who commute around Atlanta or visit, Gold Dome denizens feel the pain of traffic when they head to Downtown.

 The state would also like to woo new businesses with a metro where it’s easy to get around, where freight moves with speed and where employers can offer employees the option to get to work without a car.

 In Georgia, transit subsidies generally come from city, county and federal taxes, not the state.
 (Fares rarely come close to paying for transit in any city.
 Some states, like New York and Illinois do subsidize transit.)

 But Georgia’s made some tentative moves lately to free up roads by improving transit — approving bonds totaling $175 million across two different budget years.
 The biggest part of that is $100 million in bonds approved this year for bus rapid transit in north Fulton County.